8. Configuration

 On the publication side, Routing Service will ignore the type annotations for these capabilities and will communicate through the regular serialization and deserialization paths.

-To enable Routing Service to work with RTI FlatData and Zero-copy transfer over shared memory, you will need to manually define the type in the XML configuration with the proper annotations, and then register this type manually in each DomainParticipant.
-You can use each of these capabilities separately or together.
+Routing Service can work with RTI FlatData and Zero Copy transfer over shared memory for discovered types and types declared in the XML configuration.
+If the types are declared in XML, they must be properly annotated and then registered in each DomainParticipant.
+You can use each of these features separately or together.

-For further information about these capabilities, see Sending Large Data, in the Connext DDS User Libraries User’s Manual.
+For further information about these features, see Sending Large Data in the Connext Core Libraries User’s Manual.

 <dds>